dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     public override void Write(Utf8JsonWriter writer, Person value, JsonSerializerOptions options) {
-        // Default serialization is fine in this example. writer.Write(writer, value, options);
+        // Standard serialization is fine in this example.
+        JsonSerializer.Serialize<Person>(writer, value, options);
     }
 }
 ```

 # Performance
-## Internal value is a `JsonElement`
+## Internal value as `JsonElement`
 `JsonElement` is used as the internal deserialized value.
 Since it supports lazy creation of values, it is performant for scenarios that don't fully access each property or element.
-For example, the contents of a `JsonValue<string>` which internally is a UTF-8 `byte[]`, not a `string`, is not "cracked" open until the value is requested.
+For example, the contents of a `JsonValue<string>` internally is a UTF-8 `Span<byte>`, not a `string`, is not "cracked" open until the value is requested.

-Note that `JsonElement` is [now ~2x faster](https://github.com/dotnet/runtime/pull/42538) in 6.0 for cases where a stand-alone `JsonElement` is needed as is the case here.
+Note that `JsonElement` is [now ~2x faster](https://github.com/dotnet/runtime/pull/42538) in 6.0 for cases used here.

-## Lazy creation of `JsonNode` tree
+## Lazy creation and enumeration of `JsonNode` tree
 The design supports lazy and shallow creation which is performant when only a subset of the tree is accessed.

 A `JsonNode` tree is populated when `JsonObject` and `JsonArray` instances are navigated.
 For example, a `JsonObject` contains only its internal `JsonElement` value after deserialization.
 When a property is accessed for the first time, a `JsonNode` instance is created for every property and added to the `JsonObject`'s internal dictionary.
-Each of those child nodes maintains a single reference to its `JsonElement` which may be another `JsonObject` or `JsonArray`, meaning lazy creation is also "shallow".
+Each of those child nodes maintains a single reference to its corresponding `JsonElement` which internally still points to the shared UTF-8 buffer on the parent `JsonDocument`.

-## Enumerating `JsonElement` directly
 Accessing properties and elements in a read-only manner does not require `JsonNode` instances to be created.
 This is important to improve performance primarily for very large collections.
 This can be achieved by obtaining the `JsonElement` via `JsonNode.AsJsonElement()` and enumerating through existing APIs on `JsonElement`.
 No `JsonNode` instances need to be created in this case.

 ## Boxing and mutating of `Value<T>`
 The design of values uses generics to hold internal `<T>` value.
 This avoids boxing for value types.
 A given `Value<T>`, such as `Value<int>` can be modified by the `Value` property which can be used to avoid creation of a new `JsonValue` instance.

 ## Property lookup
 The property-lookup algorithm can be made more efficient than the standard dictionary by using ordering heuristics (like the current serializer) or a bucketless B-Tree with no need to call `Equals()`.
 The Azure `dynamic` prototyping effort has been thinking of the B-Tree approach.